jayniz/granted/README.markdown

 end
 ```

-First it creates STI classes that inherit from `Granted::Grant`.
+First it creates STI classes that inherit from `Granted::Grant`, one for
+each right you defined as grantable (e.g. ReadGrant, WriteGrant).
 It then creates the appropriate `has_many` relations to both `User` and
 `Document`, so that they can be connected with a `Grant` instance.
 So you have all the access control available via normal active record